tugushigiorgi/MARKET-REST-API-/marketpl-main/README.md

 ## Task

-(Presentation Layer, PL) for the electronic system **"Trade Market"** with a Three-Layer Architecture as an asp.net application named WebAPI with functionality according route list bellow.
+(Presentation Layer, PL) for the electronic system **"Trade Market"** with a Three-Layer Architecture.
 Data Access Layer (DAL) is used from the Trade Market task – DAL, Business Logic Layer (BLL) is used from the Trade Market task – BLL.
-The structure of the PL project in the final form:

-- The folder **Controllers** contains Web API classes of controllers.
-- The project root folder contains file **appsettings.Development.json**.
-- The project root folder contains **Startup.cs** file.
-For the level DAL and BLL make DI at the **ConfigureServices** method in **Startup** class.